 - Access to presentation equipment and video editing equipment

-UW Bioengineering students run the UW campus chapter of the Biomedical Engineering Society (BMES), which also functions as our student club.
+- UW campus chapter of the Biomedical Engineering Society (BMES), which also functions as our student club

-UW Bioengineering students launched Bioengineers Without Borders, a group that develops low-cost medical instrumentation appropriate to low resource settings.
+- Bioengineers Without Borders, a group that develops low-cost medical instrumentation appropriate to low resource settings

 Internships in an industry setting add a key dimension to a student’s education.
 By learning and practicing skills in a professional environment, UW Bioengineering students can gain valuable on-the-job experience, expand their skillsets, and prepare for a smoother transition from academia to industry.